syncfusion-content/blazor-docs/blazor/getting-started/blazor-core-hosted-cli.md

     }
     ```

-    > We can disable the dynamic script loading and refer to the scripts from the application end by using the `IgnoreScriptIsolation` parameter in `AddSyncfusionBlazor()` at the `program.cs`.
+    > We can disable the dynamic script loading and refer to the scripts from the application end by using the `IgnoreScriptIsolation` parameter in `AddSyncfusionBlazor()` at the `Program.cs`.
 For more details, please refer here for [how to refer custom/CDN resources](../common/custom-resource-generator/#how-to-use-custom-resources-in-the-blazor-application).

 3. Now, add the Syncfusion Blazor component in any web page (razor) in the `Pages` folder of **`Client`[BlazorWasmHosted.Client]** project.
 For example, the calendar component is added to the **~/Pages/Index.razor** page.